wolfgangj/stic/README.md

 The `stic` is a very simple tool (~200 lines of Ruby) to convert a sane markup format to HTML5.
 I wrote it in particular to make working with the (really helpful) [BEM](https://css-tricks.com/bem-101/) convention more convenient.
+I actually use this for building a commercial website currently, so it's getting battle-tested.

 Features:

-- Convenient alternative syntax for HTML5
+- Nicer syntax for HTML5
 - Include other files and pass arguments and blocks to them
 - Automatic code indentation possible (as opposed to e.g. HAML)
 - Can choose the correct tags automatically given the class of an element (useful for BEM)